 The bridge looms 700 feet above you, and this really helps to give you a feel for just how massive it truly is.

 I spent a lot of time just taking pictures and looking at the new angles as I walked the trail.

 This section is also popular for swimming, and when you pass under the Foresthill Bridge, you will probably see a lot of people in the water.

 I didn’t get a chance to swim, but it looked amazing with the clear and peaceful water so I will certainly be back.

-As you start to reach the end of the uphill part, you will catch a few glimpses of the dam to your left through the trees.
-The trail then crosses another gate at the 2-mile mark, and you will start walking on the cement.
+As you start to reach the end of the uphill portion, you will catch a few glimpses of the dam to your left through the trees.
+The trail then crosses another gate at the 2 mile mark, and you will start walking on the cement.